stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

   p (processor specific)
 ```

-#### Reading segments from a Program file
+#### Reading Segments from a Program File

-Using the `-l` option on a Program file we can read the segments.
+Using the `-l` option on a program file we can read the segments.
 Notice how segments map from file offsets to memory offsets and alignment.
-The two different `LOAD` segments are segregated by read only/execute and read/write.
+The two different `LOAD` type segments are segregated by read only/execute and read/write.
 Each section is also mapped to a segment here.
 As we can see `.text is in the first `LOAD` segment
 which is executable as expected.